Bhavya290223/Auth/README.md

 # Auth Project

 This is a site to have your secrets shared anonymously.
-It uses mongoDB to store data and also various authentication methods to have a secure login and registering an account.
-It also makes use of Javascript, node js, css, html etc.
+It uses mongoDB, Passport, Hashing and Salting, and Google OAuth to store data, have a secure login and registering an account.
+It also makes use of Javascript, express.js, CSS, HTML and EJS templating